 One more type of battery for Mercedes cars is A0009829308, which is very similar to the previous model described above.
-Still, it has a little bit different shape and different locations for positive and negative terminals.
+Still, it has slightly different shape and locations for positive and negative terminals.

 Mercedes-Benz auxiliary battery is a rechargeable 12V 1.2Ah battery.
 The alternator charges the auxiliary battery when the engine is running.

-If the voltage of the auxiliary battery drops significantly, the alternator will stop charging it, and you will get an aux battery warning on the dashboard.
+If the auxiliary battery voltage drops significantly, the alternator will stop charging it, and you will get an aux battery warning on the dashboard.